 Arteries and Arterioles

 Arteries carry the blood away from the heart to respiring tissues at high pressure.
-Arteries have specific features than enable it to withstand the high pressure.
-Therefore, their structure is related to its function (Figure).
+Arteries have specific features that enable them to withstand high pressure.
+Therefore, their structure is related to their function (Figure).

 - The outermost layer, the tunica adventitia with its collagen fibre provides the artery with a tough outer layer.